819636108/learngit/readme.txt

-Git isa version control system.
-Git is free software.
-Git is a distributed control system.
+Git is a version control system.
-Git is free software distributed under the GPL.
+Creating a new branch is quick.